Young Carers

 5.1 The Care Act and Young Carers

 The amendment to Section 17 of the Children Act will work with the provisions in the Care Act 2014 so as to apply equally both to children's and adult services.
-The Care Act Regulations and Guidance link to this in a number of ways including:
+The Care Act Regulations and Guidance link to this in several ways including:

 5.2 When is a Young Carer a 'Child in Need'?